Timoh97/personal-blogging/README.md

 ## BEHAVIORAL DRIVEN DEVELOPMENT

-* The user is able to view all categories and also go ahead to either upvote or downvote them.
+The user is able to view all opinios and also go ahead to comment on them.

 ## KNOWN BUGS
 The project is working as required,fully responsive and has no known bugs.